 Located in Greeley, the University of Northern Colorado is a public school that offers more than 200 degree programs to over 13,000 students.
 The school was founded in 1889 and became the University of Northern Colorado in 1970.

 Bachelor of Science in Nursing

-This 124-credit bachelor's degree program prepares students to work as RNs by combining traditional classroom courses and clinical nursing experiences.
+This traditional bachelor's degree program prepares students to work as RNs by combining classroom courses and clinical nursing experiences.
 The first two years of the program are dedicated to foundation courses, while the last two years focus on clinical rotations in various nursing settings, including hospitals and nursing homes.
 Areas of study include adult, pediatric, clinical and maternity nursing.
-The university also offers an online RN-to-BSN program for licensed nurses interested in strengthening their nursing skills and knowledge.
+The university also offers an online RN-to-BSN program for licensed nurses interested in strengthening their nursing skills and knowledge and a second-degree option for those who already have a bachelor's degree in another area.
 Upon completion of the program, students may sit for the NCLEX-RN certification exam.